brengall99/brengall99/README.md

 I’m Brendan — a data analyst and developer from Ireland, now based in Munich.
 With a background in Physics and Maths, I use Python, SQL, and modern data tools to uncover insights, automate reporting, and visualize data.
 I’m especially interested in finance, and love building tools to track markets, sentiment, and even my own spending down to the cent.

 ### 🔭 I’m currently working on...
-An iOS based social media application targetted at travellers!
+An iOS based social media application targeted at travellers!

 ### 🛠️ My tools
 - Python, R, SQL, HTML, CSS.